top of page

 Romantic European music and Czech music became the focus of Moravec’s interest.
 His repertoire included piano compositions by Ludwig van Beethoven, Wolfgang Amadeus Mozart, César Franck, Claude Debussy, Maurice Ravel, Bedřich Smetana, Antonín Dvořák, and Leoš Janáček.

-His art also found its way into the classic films of the 1980s: Excerpts from his recordings of Janáček's compositions On the Overgrown Path and In the Mists were used in Philip Kaufman's feature The Unbearable Lightness of Being, and the 3rd movement of Mozart's Piano Concerto in E flat major, K 482 was utilized in Miloš Forman's Amadeus.
+His recordings were also featured in classic films of the 1980s: Excerpts from his recordings of Janáček's compositions On the Overgrown Path and In the Mists were used in Philip Kaufman's feature The Unbearable Lightness of Being, and the 3rd movement of Mozart's Piano Concerto in E flat major, K 482 was utilized in Miloš Forman's Amadeus.

-In 1969-2014, Prof. Moravec was a teacher at the Music Faculty of the Academy of Performing Arts in Prague.
-Many of his students have become successful pianists themselves.
-He offered piano master classes for universities in the United States.
-He also taught at courses in the Czech Republic and Germany.
-In 2010-2013, he led master classes at the Prague Music Performance Institute and Festival.
+From 1969 to 2014, Prof. Moravec was a teacher at the Music Faculty of the Academy of Performing Arts in Prague.
+Many of his students have become successful pianists themselves (e.g., Boris Krajný, Martin Hršel, Norbert Heller, Václav Mácha, Slávka Vernerová Pěchočová, Jan Bartoš).
+He gave master classes in the United States, the Czech Republic, and Germany.
+In 2010–2013, he led master classes at the Prague Music Performance Institute and Festival.
 Ivan Moravec was often invited to the juries at international interpretation competitions — as a judge, he participated in the Queen Elizabeth Competition in Brussels (1978, 1983, 1987), Leeds (1969), Vienna (1975), and Washington, D.C.
 (1987).

 The artistic and pedagogical activities of Prof. Ivan Moravec were awarded the State Medal for Merit in Culture in 2000 by the President of the Czech Republic, Václav Havel.
 On November 22, 2000, he was awarded the Charles IV International Award by Charles University in Prague.